-Greenville has been on the trendy radar for some time, and I have seen it mentioned in multiple travel magazines and blogs for its fantastic food scene and beautiful use of the riverfront downtown.
+Greenville has been on the trendy radar for some time and is mentioned in multiple travel magazines and blogs for its fantastic food scene and beautiful use of the riverfront downtown.

 You’ll also find a lot of outdoor activities in town and nearby.
 I was particularly interested in the Swamp Rabbit Trail, a 20 mile paved bike trail running through downtown.
 Our family loves exploring a city by bike.